0xcert/framework/docs/guide/certification.md

 // => aa431acea5ded5d83ea45f1caf39da9783775c8c8c65d30795f41ed6eff45e1b
 ```

 This long string returned by the `imprint` method represents a cryptographic proof of the original asset data object.
-We will store this string on the Ethereum chain in one of the following sections where we'll show how to handle asset ledgers.
+We will store this string on the Ethereum blockchain in one of the following sections where we'll show how to handle asset ledgers.

 In the previous [section](https://docs.0xcert.org/guide/about-assets.html#explaining-the-concept), we mentioned that each asset also holds its URI, pointing to the asset's publicly available metadata.
 We should put metadata and other public files to a publicly available HTTP location.
 We can either establish an HTTP server ourselves, or we can host the file through services like Amazon and Google.